Ruud's Commodore Site: Template Home Email

 The BAM always starts at the third sector of a partition, after the boot sector and the first directory sector.
 The number of needed sectors depends on the size of the used disk.
 As said above: for every sector eight bytes are reserved: four bytes point to the next sector, four to the previous one.
 If a sector is free, all bytes are zero.
 The first four bytes of the last sector in the chain, are filled with $FF.

 MS-DOS maintains a copy of the FAT table on every disk.
-The reason: if one table becomes corrupted, the other one can save the day. (ehhh, how will you know which one has been corrupted?)
+The reason: if one table becomes corrupted, the other one can save the day. (ehhh, how will you know that that one has not be corrupted as well?)
 I decided to keep just one table.
 If times proofs that a copy is needed, I will add one.

 Clusters